 What is Represent?

-Represent is our new programme designed for girls aged 11 to 14 in alternative provision that uses engaging texts to support communication skills, resilience and wellbeing.
+The Represent programme is designed for girls aged 11 to 14 in alternative provision.
+Using engaging texts and with a strong oracy focus, this programme aims to support communication skills, resilience and wellbeing.

-Thanks to funding from the Department for Digital, Culture, Media & Sport (DCMS), we are able to offer Represent to such settings in England for free.
+Thanks to funding from the Department for Culture, Media and Sport, (DCMS), we are able to offer Represent to such settings in England for free.

 How it works